 Tips for negotiating your salary in Germany

-- Prepare: Research salaries in your industry and area, but also prepare to list your impact and contributions in the position.
-Understand your long term perspective within the company and learn about the salary structure.
+- Prepare: Research salaries in your industry and area, but also prepare to list your impact and contributions to the position.
+Understand your long-term perspective within the company and learn about the salary structure.

 - Alternative offers: Interviewing for several positions at the same time always helps to determine your market value.
 Some applicants manage to aggressively leverage one offer against another to negotiate a high salary, but be aware that German employers might feel threatened if you use this tactic.